Arts · 艺术 yìshù

 N/V 名动词 míng-dòngcí

-留 liú (to leave; to keep) + 白 bái (white; blank).
-The deliberate empty space left unpainted in Chinese composition — 留白 is not a failure to fill space but an active compositional element.
+留 liú (to leave; to keep) + bái (white; blank).
+The deliberate empty space left unpainted in Chinese composition: 留白 is an active compositional element, not a failure to fill space.
 Empty space creates breathing room, implies what is unseen, and activates the imagination.
 In landscape painting, the white paper representing mist, water, or sky is as important as the ink depicting mountains.
-The concept extends to all Chinese arts — theater (what is not said), poetry (what is left implied), music (silence). 留白 has entered contemporary design vocabulary: the Chinese term for negative space in graphic design is 留白.
+The concept extends to all Chinese arts: theater (what is not said), poetry (what is left implied), music (silence). 留白 has entered contemporary design vocabulary as the Chinese term for negative space in graphic design.

 中国画善用留白,以无胜有,给观者留下想象的空间。